 The driver detected an over current condition.
 This means that the aggregate current being drawn by the devices on the downstream port exceeds a preset value.
-Refer to section 7.2.1.2.1 and 11.13.5 of the Universal Serial Bus Specification 1.1 specification.
-The user is expected to remove and insert this hub to render it and its downstream devices functional again.
-If this message continues to display for a particular hub, downstream devices may need to be removed to eliminate the problem.
+Refer to section 7.2.1.2.1 and 11.13.5 of the Universal Serial Bus Specification 1.1.
+You must remove and insert this hub to render it and its downstream devices functional again.
+If this message continues to display for a particular hub, you may need to remove downstream devices to eliminate the problem.

 Cannot access device.
+Please reconnect <device name>.

-Please reconnect %s.
-This hub has been disconnected and the user inserted a device other than the original one.
-The driver prompts the user by prompting the name of the device.
+This hub has been disconnected because a device other than the original one has been inserted.
+The driver informs you of this fact by displaying the name of the original device.

 Devices not identical to the previous one on this port.
 Please disconnect and reconnect.

-Same condition as described above, however in this case, the driver is unable to identify the original device with a name string.
+Same condition as described above; however in this case, the driver is unable to identify the original device with a name string.